HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 • Keep it concise (2-3 sentences is often ideal)

-Responding to reviews—both positive and negative—demonstrates that you value customer feedback and are actively engaged with your community.
+Responding to reviews, both positive and negative, shows that you value customer feedback and stay engaged with your community.
 Google has stated that responding to reviews improves your business’s visibility in local search results.

 Did you know?

-According to Google Support forums, missing reviews are one of the most common issues business owners face.
-Regular monitoring of your review count is key, as reviews can sometimes be filtered out by Google’s spam detection algorithms.
+According to Google Support forums, missing reviews are one of the most common problems business owners face.
+Check your review count regularly, since reviews can sometimes be filtered out by Google’s spam detection algorithms.

-The timing of review requests matters significantly.
-For restaurants, the ideal time might be shortly after the meal while the experience is fresh.
-For service businesses, a follow-up email 24-48 hours after service completion often works best.
+The timing of review requests matters.
+For restaurants, the best time might be shortly after the meal while the experience is fresh.
+For service businesses, a follow-up email 24 to 48 hours after the work often works best.

-Rather than hoping customers leave reviews, implement a systematic approach to review generation:
+Rather than hoping customers leave reviews, use a systematic approach to review generation:

 • Create a short, memorable URL for your review page (using Google’s direct review link generator)